trajtracker/trajtracker/docs/source/ttrkp/results.rst

 - **timeUntilTarget**: Time from touching the screen until the target's t=0 (note that if you defined onset_time > 0 for all targets, this time will be earlier than the targets' actual onset time).
   In stimulusThenMove mode, this value is always 0.
+- The columns from the :doc:`trials input file <input_data_format>`.
+- **text.position, genstim.position**: These fields will appear if the input file changed the stimulus position in any way (even if only x or y coordinates were defined).
+They will contain the stimuli position(s), formatted as x1:y1;x2:y2;x3:y3 etc.

 In the number-to-position paradigm, the file also contains these columns:

 - **target**: The target location
 - **endPoint**: The location mrked by the subject on the number line, using the number line's scale
+- **nl.position.x, nl.position.y**: The number line's position, in pixels.
+These columns will appear even if the input file contained the columns *nl.position.x%* or *nl.position.y%*

 In the discrete-choice paradigm, the file also contains these columns: